huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 ## Create GKE Cluster

-Once you've set everything up, you are ready to start with the creation of the GKE Cluster and the node pool, which in this case will be a single CPU node as for most of the workloads CPU inference is enough to serve most of the text embeddings models, while it could benefit a lot from GPU serving.
+Once you have set everything up, you are ready to start with the creation of the GKE Cluster and the node pool, which in this case will be a single CPU node as for most of the workloads CPU inference is enough to serve most of the text embeddings models, while it could benefit a lot from GPU serving.

 > [!NOTE]
-> CPU is being used to run the inference on top of the text embeddings models to showcase the current capabilities of TEI, but switching to GPU is as easy as replacing `spec.containers[0].image` with `us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-cu122.1-2.ubuntu2204`, and then updating the requested resources as youll as the `nodeSelector` requirements in the `deployment.yaml` file.
+> CPU is being used to run the inference on top of the text embeddings models to showcase the current capabilities of TEI, but switching to GPU is as easy as replacing `spec.containers[0].image` with `us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-cu122.1-2.ubuntu2204`, and then updating the requested resources, as well as the `nodeSelector` requirements in the `deployment.yaml` file.
 For more information, please refer to the [`gpu-config`](./gpu-config/) directory that contains a pre-defined configuration for GPU serving in TEI with an NVIDIA Tesla T4 GPU (with a compute capability of 7.5 i.e. natively supported in TEI).

-In order to deploy the GKE Cluster, you will use the "Autopilot" mode, which is the recommended one for most of the workloads, since the underlying infrastructure is managed by Google.
+In order to deploy the GKE Cluster,the "Autopilot" mode will be used as it is the recommended one for most of the workloads, since the underlying infrastructure is managed by Google.
 Alternatively, you can also use the "Standard" mode.

 > [!NOTE]
-> Important to check before creating the GKE Autopilot Cluster <https://cloud.google.com/kubernetes-engine/docs/how-to/performance-pods>, since not all the versions support CPUs, and the CPUs vary depending on the workload.
+> Important to check before creating the GKE Autopilot Cluster the [GKE Documentation - Optimize Autopilot Pod performance by choosing a machine series](https://cloud.google.com/kubernetes-engine/docs/how-to/performance-pods), since not all the cluster versions support every CPU.
 Same applies for the GPU support e.g. `nvidia-l4` is not supported in the GKE cluster versions 1.28.3 or lower.

 ```bash
 gcloud container clusters create-auto $CLUSTER_NAME \